If you’ve been searching for some insight regarding the upcoming renewal of your surety bond, you’ve come to the right place.

 When a bond has been in file for years, the Obligee will usually request that a verification certificate be submitted in order to check whether the bond is still in full force.

-The Obligee may request for a verification certificate multiple times per year as is the case with mortgage broker bonds.
+The Obligee may request a verification certificate multiple times per year as is the case with mortgage broker bonds.

 These are bonds that have specific renewal dates that have been provided by the Obligee.